rfortherestofus/intro-workshop/README.md

 # Fundamentals of R

-This repo contains all of for [Introduction to R Workshops](https://rfortherestofus.com/workshops/.
+This repo contains all the material for [Introduction to R Workshops](https://rfortherestofus.com/workshops/).